 Wimmera River diverters (below Glenorchy weir)

-The trigger which permits Wimmera River surface water licence holders below Glenorchy Weir to access 100% of their licence volume was met in late July 2023.
-As of 1 August 2023, Wimmera River surface water licence holders are now permitted to access up to 100% of their irrigation or commercial licence volume during 2022/23 year.
+The trigger which permits Wimmera River surface water licence holders below Glenorchy Weir to access to access 100% of their licence volume was met in late July 2023.
+As of 1 August 2023, Wimmera River surface water licence holders below Glenorchy Weir are permitted access up to 100% of their irrigation or commercial licence volume during 2023-24 year.

 Wimmera River trigger rules